jahilldev/jameshill.dev/src/modules/articles/typescript-and-11ty.md

 layout: article.11ty.js
 ---

-TypeScript has never been so popular (2022).
+TypeScript has never been so popular than it is now in 2022.
 Going through a seemingly endless spike in popularity, more and more projects are relying on the benefits of type safety that it provides.

 One project that, at time of writing, doesn't provide a clear method of integration however, is 11ty.
 This is likely by design; 11ty's goal is to be a bare metal static site generator, where you bring your own.. everything.
 Aside from template syntax, or generating the HTML, everything else is handled by plugins or developer integration.